By , JD; and , JD, JD, MEM;

 Emergency Notification (Section § 304)

 If there is a release of an EHS from a facility that produces, uses, or stores a hazardous chemical, EPCRA may require the owner or operator of the facility to provide immediate notice to the LEPCs and the SERCs with jurisdiction over the facility.
-Immediate notice is required under EPCRA if the release requires a notification under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) Section 103(a) or if the release exceeds the reportable quantities under EPCRA.
-(Note: CERCLA has separate reporting requirements that facilities may have to meet.)
+Immediate notice is required under EPCRA if the release requires a notification under CERCLA Section 103(a) or if the release exceeds the reportable quantities under EPCRA, and CERCLA has separate reporting requirements that facilities may have to meet.
 EPCRA further requires the facility to follow up as soon as practicable in writing regarding the release response and any health effects.

 Release.
 Release is defined broadly to include “any spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, dumping, or disposing into the environment (including the abandonment or discarding of barrels, containers, and other closed receptacles) of any hazardous chemical, extremely hazardous substance, or toxic chemical.”

 Reportable quantities.
-Reportable quantities are established by the Administrator and available at 40 C.F.R. § 355 app.
-A .
+Reportable quantities are established by the administrator and available at.

 Penalties.
-A Class I administrative civil penalty up to $25,000 may be assessed by the Administrator (after notice and opportunity for a hearing) for each violation.
-The Administrator may also impose a Class II civil administrative penalty of not more than $25,000 for each day that the violation continues.
+A Class I administrative civil penalty up to $25,000 may be assessed by the administrator (after notice and opportunity for a hearing) for each violation.
+The administrator may also impose a Class II civil administrative penalty of not more than $25,000 for each day that the violation continues.
 This Class II limit increases to $75,000 per day for a second or subsequent violation.
-The Administrator can also bring an action in U.S. District Court to assess and collect the penalties.
+The administrator can also bring an action in a U.S. district court to assess and collect the penalties.
 Finally, a criminal penalty can be imposed on any person who knowingly and willfully violates the emergency notification requirements.
 The criminal penalty can take the form of a fine of not more than $25,000, not more than two years of imprisonment, or both.
 For a second or subsequent conviction, these limits rise to $50,000 and five years of imprisonment.
 Citizens may also bring a civil action against the facility owner or operator for failure to follow up after the release.